Worship & Liturgy

 Low Mass

-Low Mass is a said service which takes place at 10:30 on Wednesdays.
-Usually it is for a Feast or Saint’s day, but occasionally this service is a Requiem Mass to commemorate the dead.
+Low Mass is a said service which takes place usually for a Feast or Saint’s day which does not fall on a Sunday.
+Occasionally this service is a Requiem Mass to commemorate the dead.

 Sung Mass

-The Mass lies at the centre of worship at St Michael’s and takes place at 11:00 on Sundays.
-Led by the choir, this service is enhanced through the music of plainsong, polyphony and harmony singing, the use of incense, the ringing of bells and the sprinkling of holy water, or asperges.
+The Mass lies at the centre of worship at St Michael’s and a Sung Mass takes place at 11:00 on Sundays.
+Led by the choir, this service is enhanced through the music of plainsong, polyphony and harmonic choral music, the use of incense, the ringing of bells and the sprinkling of holy water, or asperges.

 Our Guide to Mass at St Michael’s is linked at the top of this page.

-The Angelus is sund at the hour of 12:00 noon on Sundays immediately following Mass.
+The Angelus is sung at 12:00 noon on Sundays immediately following Mass.

 Read more…